tk-aria/gollvm/README.md

 # gollvm

 Gollvm is an LLVM-based Go compiler.
-It incorporates "gofrontend" (a Go language front end written in C++ and shared with GCCGO), a bridge components (which translates from gofrontend IR to LLVM IR), and a driver that sends the resulting IR through the LLVM back end.
-Gollvm is still at an early stage of development.
+It incorporates "gofrontend" (a Go language front end written in C++ and shared with GCCGO), a bridge component (which translates from gofrontend IR to LLVM IR), and a driver that sends the resulting IR through the LLVM back end.

-Gollvm (name still not finalized) is set up to be a subprojects within the LLVM tools directory, similar to how things work for "clang" or "compiler-rt": you check out a copy of the LLVM source tree and then within that tree you check out additional git repos.
+Gollvm (name still not finalized) is set up to be a subproject within the LLVM tools directory, similar to how things work for "clang" or "compiler-rt": you check out a copy of the LLVM source tree, then within the LLVM tree you check out additional git repos.

 You'll need to have an up-to-date copy of cmake on your system (3.6 vintage).